-The school acknowledges that pupils' needs fall into four general areas: communication and interaction (language, autistic spectrum disorder), cognition and learning (learning, specific learning difficulties e.g. dyslexia, dyspraxia), behaviour, emotional and social development, social, emotional and mental health, sensory and/or physical (hearing, visual).
+The school acknowledges that pupils' needs fall into four general areas: communication and interaction (language, autistic spectrum disorder), cognition and learning (learning, specific learning difficulties e.g. dyslexia, dyspraxia), social, emotional and mental health, sensory and/or physical (hearing, visual).
 The school adopts a graduated response that recognises that there is a continuum of learning difficulties.
 The response is seen as action that is 'additional to or different from those provided as part of the school's usual differentiated curriculum offer and strategies'.
 (Code of Practice 2015)